 Look for any twists in the neck, as this can cause problems when you’re trying to tune it (and playing can be affected too).

-The truss rod lets you sort out any bowing (the technical term is ‘adjusting the neck relief’).
+The truss rod lets you adjust any bowing (the technical term is ‘adjusting the neck relief’).
 Fiddling with it isn’t recommended for the beginner, it’s usually something best left for an expert to do.

 It’s also worth checking the truss rod is there (yes, sometimes it’s missing, like this Martin I bought second-hand!).